Columbia Eneutseak

-Columbia Eneutseak (January 16, 1893 – August 16, 1959), also billed as Nancy Columbia and Nancy Eneutseak, was an American performer in silent films, known for writing and starring in The Way of the Eskimo (1911).
+Columbia Eneutseak (January 16, 1893 – August 16, 1959), also billed as Nancy Columbia, was an American performer in silent films, known for writing and starring in The Way of the Eskimo (1911).

 Early life

 Nancy Helena Columbia Palmer was born at the World's Columbian Exposition in Chicago in 1893, the daughter of Esther Eneutseak.
 Her family were Inuit, from Labrador, part of the "Eskimo Village" ethnographic exhibit at the exposition.
 She was named by Bertha Honore Palmer, a white socialite and head of the exposition's Board of Lady Managers.

 Eneutseak was a child when she appeared in similar exhibits at the Cotton States and International Exposition in Atlanta in 1895, and the Pan-American Exposition in Buffalo, New York in 1901, and in traveling shows with the Barnum & Bailey and Ringling circus companies, and at Coney Island.
 From 1896 to 1899, she was in Labrador with her grandparents.
 From 1899 to 1901, she joined her family on a tour in England, Spain, France, Italy, and North Africa.
 In 1904, she was part of the Eskimo Village at the Louisiana Purchase Exposition in St. Louis.
 Her name, likeness, and biography were included in school textbooks and other publications.